Skip to content

 sfc /scannow

 Microsoft’s sfc command reference states that System File Checker scans every protected system file and replaces corrupted versions with cached copies from C:\Windows\WinSxS.
-The scan took a while on our test laptop.
+The scan can take several minutes.
 If sfc reports it found and repaired files, reboot and check whether the Quick Stream popup is gone.

 If sfc reports it found problems but could not fix them, run DISM first: